jcorporation/myGPIOd/README.md

 # myGPIOd

-myGPIOd is a small daemon to call scripts on GPIO events.
+myGPIOd is a very lightweight daemon to call scripts on GPIO events.
+It has no dependencies but the libgpiod2 library.

 It is based on the gpiomon tool from [libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/about/)

+## Features

+- Calls scripts on GPIO events
+  - raising
+  - falling
+  - long press
+- Supports pull-up and pull-down bias

 ## Build Dependencies